-If you stuck out your chest to boast, you underestimated how much fight boils in my blood!.
+If you stuck out your chest to boast, you underestimated how much fight boils in my blood!
 Upon recognizing my old mental nemeses, I rose inspired, powerful, and defiant.

-Not only did you lose twelve rounds, it was JOY that knocked you out for good in your last wheezing weeks.
+Not only did you lose twelve rounds, but it was also JOY that knocked you out for good in your last wheezing weeks.
 You see, I know something you do not.
 God gave you to me.
 God turns everything out for the good of those who love him and are called according to his purpose (Romans 8:26-28).

 Too bad for you, 2018.
 You stung like a bee, but God grounded this butterfly in his love.

-Hello 2019!
+Hello, 2019!
 You may yet turn out to be a ringer, but I know Who holds me and will never let me go.

 Check out the score!